 Additional answers

-Due to technical problems, the Danish government has not been able to answer some of the questions in the survey.
-This document provides the additional answers to the consultation on a retail payments strategy for the EU.
+Due to technical issues with the consultation document, the Danish government has not been able to access the comments section of some of the questions in the survey.
+This document provides those additional comments to the consultation on a retail payments strategy for the EU.

 Question 12.
 Which of the following measures would in your opinion contribute to the successful roll-out of pan-European payment solutions based on instant credit transfers?